gravitational/gravity/README.md

 ## Is Gravity Production Ready?

 Yes!
-Even though Gravity was open sourced in September 2018, it started life much earlier, as a component of a larger proprietary system called [Telekube](https://gravitational.com/telekube).
+Even though Gravity was open sourced in September 2018, it started life much earlier, as a component of a larger, proprietary system called [Telekube](https://gravitational.com/telekube).

 Fully autonomous Gravity clusters are running inside of large banks, government